Santa Clara Valley

-The Santa Clara Valley is a geologic trough in Northern California that extends 90 mi south–southeast from San Francisco to Hollister.
+The Santa Clara Valley (Spanish: Valle de Santa Clara) is a geologic trough in Northern California that extends 90 mi south–southeast from San Francisco to Hollister.
 The longitudinal valley is bordered on the west by the Santa Cruz Mountains and on the east by the Diablo Range; the two coastal ranges meet south of Hollister.
 The San Francisco Bay borders the valley to the north, and fills much of the northern third of the valley.
 The valley floor is an alluvial plain that formed in the graben (tectonic depression) between the San Andreas Fault to the west and the Hayward and Calaveras faults to the east.

 Within the valley and surrounding the bay on three sides are the urban communities of San Mateo County, Santa Clara County, and Alameda County, while the narrow southern reaches of the valley extend into rural San Benito County to Hollister.
 In practical terms, the central portion of the Santa Clara Valley is often considered by itself, contained entirely within Santa Clara County.

 The valley, named after the Spanish Mission Santa Clara, was for a time known as the Valley of Heart's Delight for its high concentration of orchards, flowering trees, and plants.
 Until the 1960s it was the largest fruit-producing and packing region in the world, with 39 canneries.
-The high-tech industrial growth starting in the 1960s—later known as Silicon Valley—transformed the area from extensive agricultural tracts to an urbanized landscape.
+The growing high-tech industry in the 1960s transformed the area from farmland to densely populated cities, and it became referred to as Silicon Valley.